MiuLab/PersonaLLM-Survey/README.md

 ## Introduction
-This is the official repository of the paper ["*Two Tales of Persona in LLMs: A Survey of Role-Playing and Personalization*"](https://arxiv.org/abs/2406.01171).
+This is the official repository of the paper ["*Two Tales of Persona in LLMs: A Survey of Role-Playing and Personalization*"](https://arxiv.org/abs/2406.01171), _EMNLP 2024 Findings_.

 The concept of *persona*, originally adopted in dialogue literature, has re-surged as a promising framework for tailoring large language models (LLMs) to specific context (*e.g.*, personalized search, LLM-as-a-judge).
 However, the growing research on leveraging persona in LLMs is relatively disorganized and lacks a systematic taxonomy.
 To close the gap, we present a comprehensive survey to categorize the current state of the field.
 We identify two lines of research, namely (1) *LLM Role-Playing*, where personas are assigned to LLMs, and (2) *LLM Personalization*, where LLMs take care of user personas.
 Additionally, we introduce existing methods for LLM personality evaluation.
 To the best of our knowledge, we present the first survey for role-playing and personalization in LLMs under the unified view of persona.